-Empowerment: Mrilnalini Poria of Govind Chak village Midnapur district is an entrepreneur in her own right.
+Empowerment: MriInalini Poria is an entrepreneur in her own right.
 She used to run a mother unit till she got pregnant and she had to shut down the mother unit.
 She presently has got a flock of six Kuroiler which she can easily manage along with her two young daughters.
 She had to meet different people including villagers, pheriwallas and company officials, while she was running the mother unit giving her confidence which she otherwise would have lacked.
 She is also confident of her making good investments in the field of poultry in future.
-She has already made up her mind to restart the mother unit when her new born is slightly older
+She has already made up her mind to restart the mother unit when her new born is slightly older.

-The survey carried out for the study collected data on gender division of involvement in various tasks associated with Kuroiler keeping.
-Taskwise division of labour acorss men and women is given in Annex 2.
-Although some division of labour is discernible in the Annex, there is no systematic decline in women's involvement with the size of enterprise.
-Indeed, women involvement continues to be sizeable in all activities including dispoal and utilization of poultry income, decisions about further investments, etc. Therefore, at least within the size range catured in this survey, there is no evidence of declining women's involvement with increased market orientation.
+be sizeable in all activities including disposal and utilization of poultry income, decisions about further investments, etc. Therefore, at least within the size range captured in this survey, there is no evidence of declining women's involvement with increased market orientation.
 Qualitative component of the study also confirmed that a large number of women realized the power of economic independence derived from Kuroiler money, howsoever modest.
 The more experience they acquired in this more confident they became and with confidence came respect and standing amongst their peer group.
 More and more women seemed quite confident with Kuroiler and actively sought more information about better rearing practices so that they could avoid losses.
 While a large number of women are still rooted into their 'cultural' role that 'society' has scripted for them, the small money earned through Kuroiler does help them enhance their voice in matters of children, household and how the money is spent.